oplS15projects/The-Sherman-Keyboard/README.md

 ```

 Once drracket has loaded, select run and the interactive GUI should load. drracket should install any dependencies needed by the project.

+#How To Play!

+To play tones either click or press the corresponding key binding on your keyboard.
+You can even press keys simultaneously to play chords.

+The Sherman Keyboard offers the user the ability to adjust several settings.

+#####sliders:
+    volume: How loud the tone played is.
+The higher the setting the louder.

+    attack: How rapidly the tone reaches max volume.
+High attack will sound more like an organ.

+    decay: How quickly the note is cutoff.
+The higher the decay the longer the note persists.

+#####presets:

+    Select from a list of preset tone options.
+Select custom to make your own tones using the k2 through k4 and a2 through a4 text fields.

+#####harmonic settings:

+    When custom is selected under in the preset box you can enter your own custom tones.

+    k2 through k4 allows you to set the frequency of the harmonics relative to the fundamental tone.

+    a2 through a4 allows you to adjust how loud the harmonics are.